-- Accidental Injury means accidental bodily injury sustained by you, which is the direct result of an accident, independent of disease or bodily infirmity or any other cause.
-Damage to natural teeth or dental prostheses, which occur during the act of chewing, is not considered an accidental injury. - Act shall mean the State Employees Group Insurance Act of 1971 (5 ILCS 375/1 et seq.) as now or hereafter amended and such rules and regulations as shall be promulgated thereunder.
+- Accidental Injury accidental bodily injury sustained by you, which is the direct result of an accident, independent of disease or bodily infirmity or any other cause.
+Damage to natural teeth or dental prostheses, which occur during the act of chewing, is not considered an accidental injury. - Act the State Employees Group Insurance Act of 1971 (5 ILCS 375/1 et seq.) as now or hereafter amended and such rules and regulations as shall be promulgated thereunder. - Admission begins when the participant become a registered hospital bed patient and continues until the participant is discharged.

-- Admission begins when you become a registered hospital bed patient and continues until you are discharged. - Alcoholism and Substance Abuse means the uncontrollable or excessive abuse of addictive substances and the resultant physiological dependency that develops with continued use, requiring care as determined by a contracted physician or contracted psychologist.
-Addictive substances include, but are not limited to, alcohol, morphine, cocaine, opium and other barbiturates and amphetamines. - Ambulance means a vehicle designed and operated to provide medical services and authorized to operate as required by law. - Ambulatory Surgical Center means a contracted facility licensed by the State as an Ambulatory Surgical Center.
+- Alcoholism and Substance Abuse the uncontrollable or excessive abuse of addictive substances and the resultant physiological dependency that develops with continued use, requiring care as determined by a contracted physician or contracted psychologist.
+Addictive substances include, but are not limited to, alcohol, morphine, cocaine, opium and other barbiturates and amphetamines. - Ambulance a vehicle designed and operated to provide medical services and authorized to operate as required by law. - Ambulatory Surgical Center a contracted facility licensed by the State as an Ambulatory Surgical Center.
 It must be equipped and operated mainly to perform surgeries that allow patients to leave the facility the same day their surgery is performed.
 It cannot be equipped for overnight care of patients. - Anonymous Infertility Donor charges will be considered if the services meet the requirements as outlined in the plan.
-See additional definition under "Oocyte Donor". - Artificial Insemination means the introduction of sperm into a woman's vagina or uterus by non-coital methods, for the purpose of conception. - Assisted Reproductive Technologies or ART means treatments and/or procedures which the human oocytes and/or sperm are retrieved and the human oocytes and /or embryos are manipulated in laboratory.
-ART shall include prescription drug therapy (dispensed by CVS/caremark) during the cycle where oocyte retrieval is performed. - Autism Spectrum Disorders means pervasive developmental disorders as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, including autism, Asperger's disorder, and pervasive developmental disorder not otherwise specified. - Autism Spectrum Disorders Diagnosis means one or more tests, evaluations, or assessments to diagnose whether an individual has autism spectrum disorder that is prescribed, performed, or ordered by a) a physician licensed to practice medicine in all its branches or b) a licensed clinical psychologist with expertise in diagnosing autism spectrum disorders. - Autism Spectrum Disorders Treatment shall include the following care prescribed, provided or ordered for an individual diagnosed with an autism spectrum disorder by a) a physician licensed to practice medicine in all its branches or b) a certified, registered, or licensed health care professional with expertise in treating effects of autism spectrum disorders when the care is determined to be medically necessary and ordered by a physician licensed to practice medicine in all its branches: (1) Psychiatric care, meaning direct, consultative, or diagnostic services provided by a licensed psychiatrist.
-(2) Psychological care, meaning direct or consultative services provided by a licensed psychologist.
-(3) Habilitative or rehabilitative care, meaning professional, counseling, and guidance services and treatment programs, including applied behavior analysis, that are intended to develop, maintain, and restore the functioning of an individual.
-As used in this subsection, (i), "applied behavior analysis" means the design, implementation, and evaluation of environmental modifications using behavioral stimuli and consequences to produce socially significant improvement in human behavior, including the use of direct observation, measurement, and functional analysis of the relations between environment and behavior.
-(4) Therapeutic care, including behavioral, speech, occupational, and physical therapies that provide treatment in the following areas: (i) self care and feeding, (ii) pragmatic, receptive, and expressive language, (iii) cognitive functioning, (iv) applied behavior analysis, intervention, and modifications, (v) motor planning, and (vi) sensory processing.
+See additional definition under Oocyte Donor. - Artificial Insemination the introduction of sperm into a woman's vagina or uterus by non-coital methods, for the purpose of conception. - Assisted Reproductive Technologies or ART treatments and/or procedures which the human oocytes and/or sperm are retrieved and the human oocytes and /or embryos are manipulated in laboratory.
+ART shall include prescription drug therapy, dispensed by CVS/Caremark, during the cycle where oocyte retrieval is performed. - Autism Spectrum Disorders pervasive developmental disorders as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, including autism, Asperger's disorder, and pervasive developmental disorder not otherwise specified. - Autism Spectrum Disorders Diagnosis one or more tests, evaluations, or assessments to diagnose whether an individual has autism spectrum disorder that is prescribed, performed, or ordered by a) a physician licensed to practice medicine in all its branches or b) a licensed clinical psychologist with expertise in diagnosing autism spectrum disorders. - Autism Spectrum Disorders Treatment shall include the following care prescribed, provided or ordered for an individual diagnosed with an autism spectrum disorder by: - O A physician licensed to practice medicine in all its branches - A certified, registered, or licensed healthcare professional with expertise in treating effects of autism spectrum disorders

+When the care is determined to be medically necessary and ordered by a physician licensed to practice medicine in all its branches, treatment can include:

+- Psychiatric care, meaning direct, consultative, or diagnostic services provided by a licensed psychiatrist - Psychological care, meaning direct or consultative services provided by a licensed psychologist - Habilitative or rehabilitative care, meaning professional, counseling, and guidance services and treatment programs, including applied behavior analysis, that are intended to develop, maintain, and restore the functioning of an individual. - As used in this subsection, applied behavior analysis means the design, implementation, and evaluation of environmental modifications using behavioral stimuli and consequences to produce socially significant improvement in human behavior, including the use of direct observation, measurement, and functional analysis of the relations between environment and behavior.